d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 ## Mask R-CNN

+In the training dataset,
-If training data is labeled with the pixel-level positions of each object in an image, a *Mask R-CNN* model can effectively use these detailed labels to further improve the precision of object detection.
+if pixel-level positions of object are also labeled on images, the *mask R-CNN* can effectively leverage such detailed labels to further improve the accuracy of object detection :cite:`He.Gkioxari.Dollar.ea.2017`.

 ![The mask R-CNN model.](../img/mask-rcnn.svg) :label:`fig_mask_r-cnn`

-As shown in :numref:`fig_mask_r-cnn`, Mask R-CNN is a modification to the Faster R-CNN model.
-Mask R-CNN models replace the RoI pooling layer with an RoI alignment layer.
-This allows the use of bilinear interpolation to retain spatial information on feature maps, making Mask R-CNN better suited for pixel-level predictions.
-The RoI alignment layer outputs feature maps of the same shape for all RoIs.
-This not only predicts the classes and bounding boxes of RoIs, but allows us to use an additional fully convolutional network to predict the pixel-level positions of objects.
-We will describe how to use fully convolutional networks to predict pixel-level semantics in images later in this chapter.
+As shown in :numref:`fig_mask_r-cnn`, the mask R-CNN is modified based on the faster R-CNN.
+Specifically,
+the mask R-CNN replaces the
+region of interest pooling layer with the
+*region of interest (RoI) alignment* layer.
+This region of interest alignment layer uses bilinear interpolation to preserve the spatial information on the feature maps, which is more suitable for pixel-level prediction.
+The output of this layer
+contains feature maps of the same shape for all the regions of interest.
+They are used
+to predict
+not only the class and bounding box for each region of interest, but also the pixel-level position of the object through an additional fully convolutional network.
+More details on using a fully convolutional network to predict pixel-level semantics of an image will be provided in subsequent sections of this chapter.